JoeTheHobo/SimpleFunctions/README.md

 In this document I'll explain what all the functions do and how to use them.
 Lets start off with

 BASIC FUNCTIONS
+	sfGid(id,"text","color");
+		-This function is like the document.getElementById();
+		Put the id in and your set.
+You don't have to change the input in the other sections If you put info in the "text" part, that will change its innerHTML If you put text in the "color" part, that will change the items color.
+		If you don't want to put the "text" in, but you want to put "color" in, put 0 for "text" --
 	sfRepeat(Func, Times);
 		- This functions repeats whatever Function you told it to repeat.
 It will repeat "Times" times.
 		- Example,
 			sfRepeat(function() {console.log("here"},10);
 				- This will do Console.log("here") ten times.
+		--
 	sfRandom(num,z);
 		- This will generate a whole number from 1-Num.
 		- "z" checks if you want to start at 1 or 0.
 NOTE: You don't have to put this part in.